 42 WiFi Terms You Need to Know if You Have Wireless Internet

-Do you understand wifi terms, or does it sound like another language?
-Our glossary of terms will help you learn essential WiFi terms you need to know, explaining the technical mumbo jumbo, abbreviations, and common acronyms you will run into when discussing wireless internet.
+Do you understand WiFi terms, or does it sound like another language?
+Our glossary of terms will help you learn essential WiFi terms you need to know, explaining the technical mumbo jumbo, abbreviations, and common acronyms you will run into when discussing wireless internet with your friends, family, coworkers, or internet service providers.

 Below you’ll find the common and not-so-standard WiFi terms, so you’re ready for any conversation.
 Let’s explore!